 is the state space.
 Note that $\num(t)=\lvert \cup_{t^\prime \in [0,t]}\cup_{\alpha \in [N]} K_\alpha (t^\prime) \rvert$.
 The process starts at $\Phi(0)=(K_1(0), \ldots, K_N(0),\num(0))$ and evolves as follows.
 If $\Phi(t)=(k_1,\ldots,k_N,\omega)$, the following events may happen:

 At rate $Nu$, a death event occurs and a uniformly-chosen individual $\alpha \in [N]$ loses all traits, so $k_\alpha$ changes to $\varnothing$, and we see the transition

 note that nothing happens if $\alpha=\beta$.
 Note also that we have defined the process in a way that is close to how we will later simulate it; in this formulation, it does not become stationary for $t \to \infty$ since, due to the consecutive labelling of the traits, both $(\num(t))_{t \geq 0}$ and the $(K_{\alpha}(t))_{t \geq 0}$ are transient.
-The quantities we will analyse, however, will only rely on the number of traits rather than their labels and do become stationary, as will become obvious in the backward picture.
+The quantities we will analyse, however, will only rely on the number of traits rather than their labels and converge to stationarity as $t \rightarrow \infty$, as will become obvious in the backward picture.